 - Where: Spiti Valley in Himachal Pradesh.

 Riding a bike amidst the peaceful surroundings of nature provides a special kind of pleasure for adventure lovers.
-The vastly varied topography of India ensures that there's wide scope for mountain biking, including plenty of tricky terrain.
-Ride individually or on a tour, an assault on your senses is guaranteed.
-Companies that offer mountain biking in India include Ecosphere Spiti, Peak Adventure Tours, and Mountain Bike Kerala.
+The vastly varied topography of India ensures that there's wide scope for mountain biking, including plenty of tricky terrains.
+Whether you ride individually or on a tour, an assault on your senses is guaranteed.
+Companies that offer mountain biking in India include Ecosphere Spiti and Mountain Bike Kerala.

 - Where: Mainly in the Himalaya region.
 Also in the mountainous areas of Kerala, in south India.